-No Pain, No Gain?
-Some Numbing Comments:
+No Pain, No Gain? numbing pump & sensor sites

-Things you may want to know about numbing:
+Things to know about numbing creams:

 - If you do use a topical anesthetic cream, you apply it (and remove it) before the use of any skin prep wipes.

 How about spraying on a topical anesthetic to numb the infusion site?
 Gebauer's Pain Ease® is a "non-drug, non-flammable... instant topical anesthetic skin refrigerant approved to temporarily control the pain associated with needle procedures and minor surgical procedures."

 Also, infusion sets that use auto-inserters tend to insert the introducer-needle quicker and with the right pressure to minimize discomfort.
 If your child is struggling with set changes, consider using an insertion device (a.k.a. “serter”, or “auto-inserter”).

 No Need to Numb?

-For some parents and professionals, the default approach is to only use interventions that are absolutely needed.
+For some health care professionals, the default approach is to only use interventions that are absolutely needed.
 After all, any intervention comes with some risks, as well as adding cost and effort to a situation that already demands much of our effort, time and money.
 For these individuals, numbing creams seem unnecessary; the answer to “why bother?” becomes “don’t bother”.
-However, in considering whether to use a topical anesthetic, we would encourage you to look at your family’s emotional needs, too.
+However, in considering whether to use a topical anesthetic, it may be helpful to look at your family’s emotional needs, too.

 Does your child get worked up when it’s time for a set change?
-Could she be stuffing down feelings of fear that are building a negative association with set changes, and with diabetes overall?
+Could she be stuffing down feelings of fear and building a negative association with set changes, and perhaps with diabetes overall?
 If not, then you don’t need to worry about fixing something that’s not broken.
-However, if you or your child are resistant to set changes, numbing creams may be a helpful solution.
+However, if you or your child dread changing infusion sets or sensors, then numbing creams may be a helpful solution.
 Our family's strategy is: if you can avoid the pain, then why not do so?

 The above information was reviewed for content accuracy by clinical staff of the Alberta Children’s Hospital Diabetes Clinic.